 3. You have a really hard time not thinking about them.
 When you’re doing your own thing, thoughts of making out with them and saying adorable things to their face take over your brain, and you have to remind yourself you can’t do that anymore.

-4. When you go on a walk, you pass by a number of places you used to frequent, and it reminds you of the good times you used to have at that park, at the bookstore, the movie theater.
-It's like a path into your broken, smashed up heart.
+4. When you go on a walk, you pass by a number of places you used to frequent, and it reminds you of the good times you used to have at the park, bookstore, and movie theater.
+It’s like a path into your broken, smashed-up heart.

 5. You spend time thinking about what you wish you could get them for Christmas and other holidays…. if things had worked out.